-There is political economics and theoretical economics.
+There are political economics and theoretical economics.
 The founding fathers called themselves political economists, that is, they left no doubt that their main business was agenda pushing.
 Economists NEVER got out of political economics.
 In other words, theoretical economics (= science) ultimately could not emancipate itself from political economics (= agenda-pushing).
 And this is how economics became one of the most embarrassing scientific failures of all times.#1

 The fact of the matter is that economists do not know how the actual economy works.
 They do not even understand the foundational concepts of their subject matter, that is, profit and income.#2

 The current state of economics is that of a failed science or what Feynman famously called a cargo cult science.
 The point is this: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum, 1991)

 Economists do NOT have the true theory, that is, the major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory and axiomatically false.
 In other words, since Adam Smith, economic policy guidance has NO sound scientific foundation.